 Babies can start eating solids around six months, although there are other signs parents should look for, like head control and ability to sit up.
 While breast milk or formula should be your baby’s main source of nutrition up to 10 months, the first food can be a rice cereal mixed with breast milk or formula — or mashed vegetables with no sugar or salt added.
 Read our complete guide to introducing solid foods here.

 How do I tell if my baby will be tall?

 Babies who are “born long” may be more likely to grow up to be tall.
 But the biggest indicator will be the height of the baby’s birth parents.
 A popular formula involves finding a sort of average between the mother and father.
 Add up the height of both parents, then add five for a boy and subtract five for a girl and divide by two.
 You can also double a boy’s height at 2, or a girl’s height at 18 months.
 Neither method is precise, and of course, often people defy the averages and wind up taller than both parents, for example.
 The only way to know for sure is, like so many things with babies, to wait and see.

 Do babies dream?

 The short answer is we don’t know.
-But babies do spend more time in REM sleep than adults, and REM is where dreaming happen for us.
+But babies do spend more time in REM sleep than adults, and REM is where dreaming happens for us.
 But that doesn’t mean they dream.
 “Infants are not tiny adults, they don’t have the same abilities or experiences we have,” writes neuroscientist Fabian van den Berg on Quora.
 “It’s comparing a human to a cat, monkey, or alien.
 They do become like us, eventually, but they aren’t like us yet.”
-That said, some believe that babies have their own versions of dreams, and may use it to process all the information they take in while awake.
-But because what van den Berg describes as the experience of “just pure sensory information” that babies live in, their dreams, if they have them, likely won’t involve dreams about themself.
-Self-awareness, and sense of self, comes later.
+That said, some believe that babies have their own versions of dreams, and may use dreaming to process all the information they take in while awake.
+But because of what van den Berg describes as the experience of “just pure sensory information” that babies live in, their dreams, if they have them, likely won’t be about themselves.
+Self-awareness and sense of self come later.